 Brands are supplementing their content marketing efforts with social media, causing social media to emerge as a publishing platform.
+The question is: Can social media replace the existing content syndication networks.

 Websites and social media